Drew Denbaum: Educator

 In 2007, Denbaum earned a Master of Teaching degree and Connecticut certification (English, Grades 7-12) from Sacred Heart University and began teaching high school students in English, Film Studies, and Dramatic Literature and Performance, heavily influenced by the progressive education theories of Ken Robinson and Native American Circle of Courage principles.
 In 2010, he began teaching Literature and Composition at Housatonic Community College, where he was elected to the College Senate in 2014.
+In 2015, Denbaum joined the English Department of Westhill High School in Stamford, Connecticut.
 In 2017, Denbaum was named Director of the Stamford YMCA LEAD College and Career Readiness Summer Institute, an enrichment program for teenagers that includes classroom sessions at the Stamford campus of the University of Connecticut and briefings at corporate, cultural, and educational institutions, as well as trips to New York City and Washington, D.C.
 In keeping with his pedagogical focus on higher-order critical thinking, Denbaum expanded the LEAD After-School Program at Westhill High School by creating the first high school curriculum based on Thinking, Fast and Slow by the noted psychologist Daniel Kahneman, winner of the Nobel Prize in Economics.
 In 2019, Denbaum received the Stamford Public Education Foundation Spotlight Award for Excellence in Teaching.
+In 2020, he received the CT Board of Regents Adjunct Faculty Teaching Award, and in 2022, he was a Stamford Public Schools Teacher of the Year Finalist.
+In 2023, Denbaum conducted academic research in Kyoto, Japan as the recipient of a Fund for Teachers Fellowship, and in 2024, he taught a series of seminars on solving human rights problems to students from China, India, Mexico, Peru, Colombia, Brazil, and Chile in the Eduexplora program at Yale University.